 This is a reporting tool for gathering information on areas affected by flooding, in particular the flooding of properties.
 Please note this will not generate an immediate response for assistance during or after an event.
 For more information on who to contact following a flood event please refer to our ‘who to contact if you experience flooding‘ page.

-SWIM (Severe Weather Information Management) is a straightforward, web-based system which allows Members of the Public, Flood Wardens and Flood Risk Management Authorities to enter details about property flooding in one place.
-The SWIM project has been developed by the GeoWessex partnership.
+FORT (Flood Online Reporting Tool), formerly known as SWIM, is a straightforward web-based system which allows Members of the Public, Flood Wardens and Flood Risk Management Authorities to enter details about property flooding in one place.
+The FORT project has been developed by the GeoWessex partnership.
 The developers are the Dorset County Council Geographical Information Team working with colleagues from the Environment Agency and the Devon County Council Flood and Coastal Risk Management team.

 If you are flooding now this will inform multiple agencies of areas being affected, however, this will not trigger an immediate response from any agency.

 If your property has been affected by flooding in the last 5 years, this will inform recovery and long term investment in flood risk management.

 You can provide an update to an existing record you created.